kovidgoyal/kitty/docs/launch.rst

     def on_cmd_startstop(boss: Boss, window: Window, data: Dict[str, Any]) -> None:
         # called when the shell starts/stops executing a command.
 Here
-        # data will contain is_start and time.
+        # data will contain is_start, cmdline and time.

 Every callback is passed a reference to the global ``Boss`` object as well as the ``Window`` object the action is occurring on.
 The ``data`` object is a dict